Ardit-Koti/checkers-app.iml/docs/DesignDoc.md

 GetSignIn is used to route the user to the signIn screen and prompt them for their login information.
 <br><br>
 PostSignIn is used to parse the login information entered.
 If the login is invalid an error message is displayed to the User so that they can enter correct information.
-Otherwise the player is routed back toward the home page to engage with other users
+Otherwise, the player is routed back toward the home page to engage with other users
 <br><br>
-PostSignOut is called when the user interacts with the sign out button.
+PostSignOut is called when the user interacts with the sign-out button.
 This removes them from the active player base and makes them unable to join or watch games.
 It then directs them to the home page.
 <br><br>
 GetGame is used to start a game when one player challenges another.
 Both players are moved into the game view and shown the starting position of the board.
+<br><br>
+GetSpecStop is used to stop the spectator from actually spectating the game, either because they want to watch another game or because the game they are currently watching stopped.
+<br><br>
+GetSpectatorRoute is used specifically so that a player is actually able to watch the game that they want to watch.
+So, all entities need to be passed through the .ftl pages just like in GetGameRoute.
+<br><br>
+PostBackupRoute is used so that when a player selects a move, they will be able to change their mind and go backwards in a sense.
+They will be able to change their move to whatever they want, IF there is a move that they can go back to.
+<br><br>
+PostCheckTurnRoute is used to check whether its the player's turn or not, while checking the conditions that the game is still going on.
+<br><br>
+PostHomeRoute is used so that either when the user wants to leave or when the game is over, they are able to go back to the homepage.
+<br><br>
+PostSpectatorUpdater is used so that as the moves are changing within the game, the spectator is updated on what is happening in current time, and it is constantly checking whether the game is over or not.
+<br><br>
+PostSubmitRoute is used so that when a player has locked in a move, they are able to submit their turn by using the submit button on the game page.
+<br><br>
+Finally, PostValidateMove is used so that player moves are checked and validated to make sure they can be moved, while checking the conditions of the game.